-A CPAP Mask is commonly worn over the mouth, nose, nose and mouth, or at the base of each nostril, and it’s how the CPAP machine does its work.
-When the CPAP machine runs, it delivers the therapy air from the machine through a tube (usually called a hose) and connects with the face through a mask1.
+A CPAP Mask is commonly worn over the mouth, nose, nose, and mouth, or at the base of each nostril, and it’s how the CPAP machine does its work.
+When the CPAP machine runs, it delivers the therapy air from the machine through a tube (usually called a hose) and connects with the face through a mask.

 The mask’s job is to create an airtight seal so that the pressure stays the same as it travels down the airway.
 This article is meant to provide an in-depth examination of CPAP masks, covering the basics to more advanced topics, like what masks work best for your preferred sleeping position.